Morocco packing list will help you understand what to pack for Morocco travel so that you’re well-suited for the epic adventures that await.

 - Hiking Poles – If you’re planning on hiking in Morocco, bringing a good set of lightweight hiking poles is very helpful.
 This goes double for if you are carrying a child.
 Hiking poles can help with balance on uneven terrain.
 We recommend these hiking poles.

-- Portable Booster Seat -Most cars in Peru have seatbelts.
-However, there are no car seat laws.
+- Portable Booster Seat -Most cars in Morocco have seatbelts.
+There are laws regarding seatbelt safety, especially involving children.
 If you are traveling with a child, we recommend bringing the MiFold portable booster seat.
 It’s small, lightweight, and easy to use.
 You can find that here.

 Accidents happen, and it’s always best to be prepared.
 These are the items that we pack in our travel first aid kit for Morocco.
 Morocco is not a country prone to malaria, so you won’t need that medication when traveling to the country.

 - Prescription medication